The Dashboard is where you manage all aspects of your Auth0 account and configuration.

 Use this page to manage the identity providers that you use to login to your apps.
 There are four types:

 This is where you manage your user's identities.
 In this page you can view your user's profiles, create new ones, perform password resets, block and delete users, and many more.
-You can also use this page to log in as any of your users in order to reproduce any issues that they report and debug your application.
 More info on User Management.

 Here you can configure Node.js code that is executed against extensibility points (which are comparable to webhooks that come with a server).
 This way you can customize the behavior of Auth0 when you use Database Connections.
 More info on Hooks.

 Use this page to configure Multi-factor Authentication (MFA) for your apps.
 This way you can add an additional factor to conventional logins to prevent unauthorized access.
 You can use Push Notifications, SMS or both.
 More info on MFA.

 Here you can create a login page where you can redirect to authenticate your users.
 The page can be customized with HTML and CSS and will be hosted by Auth0.
 By using centralized authentication, your app will be more secure and you will be able to implement SSO very easily.
 Other than the login, you can also add pages for the Password Reset process, MFA, and error pages.
 More info on Hosted Pages.

 Here you can configure the email templates for verification emails, welcome emails, change password emails, and more.
 You can also configure a custom SMTP email provider which is a requirement for production purposes.
 Auth0 does offer a built-in email infrastructure but it should be used for testing purposes only.
 More info on emails.